Orisuniyanu/3MTT/3rd Shell Bash Project/README.md

 - then: If the elif condition is true, execute the commands that follow this keyword.

 ### Updated Script:
-I update the previous script name `flow.sh` and I include the below word.
+I update the previous script name `check_number.sh` and I include the below word.
 ```bash
 #!/bin/bash
 read -p "Enter a number: " num